-I. For purposes of Subsection H of this section, a finding or conclusion is final if it has been finally determined on appeal to the appropriate court; if all time for filing such an appeal with respect to the finding or conclusion has expired; or if the finding or conclusion is not subject to judicial review."
+I. For the purposes of Subsection H of this section, a finding of fact or conclusion of law made in another proceeding that has become final shall be conclusive on all parties to an action under this section.
+A finding or conclusion is final if it has been finally determined on appeal to the appropriate court, if all time for filing an appeal with respect to the finding or conclusion has expired or if the finding or conclusion is not subject to judicial review."